-Reading is a part of the learning culture at Tapton, including the transition to Tapton process.
-Student voice to reveal that they know reading is a core part of our culture at Tapton Improved reading ages for all PP learners, Individual and small group intervention based on focusing on those with a chronological reading age below chronological expectation instituted and evaluated based on TES reading ages A common approach to teaching disciplinary literacy and the teaching of academic vocabulary evident in the enacted curriculum process.
+Reading is a part of the learning culture at Tapton, including the transition to Tapton from primary school.
+Student voice to reveal that they know reading is a core part of our culture at Tapton.

+Improved reading ages for all PP learners, Individual and small group intervention based on focusing on those with a chronological reading age below chronological expectation instituted and evaluated based on TES reading ages.

+A common approach to teaching disciplinary literacy and the teaching of academic vocabulary evident in the enacted curriculum process.
+Training on reading fluency was delivered in September 2023 by a colleague participating in the 'Acting up' leadership programme.
+Volunteers from the community have been recruited to regularly read with students to build their reading fluency.
+This complements our existing peer reading programme.
 Parental engagement is high.
 KS3 learning and inclusion coordinator with strategic responsibility for PP students creates individual profiles for every PP student, informed by student voice.
-Contact made with parents of PP student who have not previously attended progress evenings and the KS3 learning and inclusion coordinator to make appointments for PP families to ensure PP parental engagement at progress evenings is improved.
+Contact made with parents of PP student who have not previously attended parents' evenings and the KS3 learning and inclusion coordinator to make appointments for PP families to ensure PP parental engagement at Parents evenings is improved.
 Year leaders have a clear picture of the PP students in their year group and what interventions they are accessing.
-The HLTA for meta-cognition and self-regulation contacts the parents of PP students as a cycle of mentoring begins and to review its progress later in the academic year.
+From December 2023 the role of the HLTA for meta-cognition and self-regulation is developing.
+That role is now referred to as Academic mentor for KS 3 and 4.
+This ensures consistency with KS5 and enable the colleague in post to continue to develop specific mentoring programmes based on promoting metacognition and self-regulation built on the foundation of strong partnership with the parents of students eligible for the PP.

-Activity in this academic year This details how we intend to spend our pupil premium (and recovery premium funding) this academic year to address the challenges listed above.
+Activity in this academic year

+This details how we intend to spend our pupil premium (and recovery premium funding) this academic year to address the challenges listed above.